Smooth perfectness for the group of diffeomorphisms: Introduction and statement of the result

-\begin{theorem} Let $M$ be a smooth manifold without boundary of dimension $n\geq2$.
-Then $\Diff^\infty_c(M)$ is locally smoothly perfect of order at most $9(n+1)$. \end{theorem}
+\begin{theorem} Suppose $M$ is a smooth manifold of dimension $n\geq2$.
+Then there exist four smooth complete vector fields $X_1,\dotsc,X_4$ on $M$ so that the map $K$, see \eqref{E:K}, admits a smooth local right inverse at the identity, $N=4$.
+Moreover, the vector fields $X_i$ may be chosen arbitrarily close to zero with respect to the strong Whitney $C^0$-topology.
+If $M$ admits a proper (circle valued) Morse function whose critical points all have index $0$ or $n$, then the same statement remains true with three vector fields. \end{theorem}

+Particularly, on the manifolds $M=\R^n,S^n,T^n$, $n\geq2$, or the total space of a compact smooth fiber bundle $M\to S^1$, three commutators are sufficient.
+Circle-valued Morse theory was initiated by Novikov \cite{Novikov}, see also Pajitnov's monograph \cite{Pajitnov} and the references therein.
+At the expense of more commutators, it is possible to gain further control on the vector fields.
+More precisely, we have:

+\begin{theorem} Suppose $M$ is a smooth manifold of dimension $n\geq2$ and set $N:=6(n+1)$.
+Then there exist smooth complete vector fields $X_1,\dotsc,X_N$ on $M$ so that the map $K$, see \eqref{E:K}, admits a smooth local right inverse at the identity.
+Moreover, the vector fields $X_i$ may be chosen arbitrarily close to zero with respect to the strong Whitney $C^\infty$-topology. \end{theorem}

-Since any open neighborhood of $e\in\Diff^\infty_c(M)_o$ generates the group, Theorem~\ref{T:main} implies that $\Diff^\infty_c(M)_o$ is a perfect group.
-This was already proved by Epstein \cite{E84} using ideas of Mather, see \cite{M74} and \cite{M75}, who dealt with the $C^r$--case, $1\leq r<\infty$, $r\neq n+1$.
-The Epstein--Mather proof is elementary, but tricky.
-It is based on the Schauder--Tychonov fixed point theorem, and guaranties the existence of a presentation $f=[g_1,h_1]\cdots[g_m,h_m]$, but without any further control on the factors $g_i$ and $h_i$.
+Either of the two theorems implies that $\Diff^\infty_c(M)_o$, the connected component of the identity, is a perfect group.
+This was already proved by Epstein \cite{E84} using ideas of Mather \cite{M74, M75} who dealt with the $C^r$-case, $1\leq r<\infty$, $r\neq n+1$.
+The Epstein--Mather proof is based on a sophisticated construction, and uses the Schauder--Tychonov fixed point theorem.
+The existence of a presentation $g=[h_1,k_1]\circ\cdots\circ[h_N,k_N]$ is guarantied, but without any further control on the factors $h_i$ and $k_i$.
+Rough estimates on the number of necessary factors are well known, too.
+In view of a result due to Tsuboi \cite[Theorem~8.1]{T81}, one can assume $N=4^n(n+1)$, provided $g$ is sufficiently close to the identity.
+More refined estimates for certain classes of manifolds can be found in \cite{T08} and \cite{T09}.
+That the factors $h_i$ and $k_i$ can be chosen to depend smoothly on $g$ seems to be folklore as well.

-Theorem~\ref{T:main} actually implies the stronger statement that the universal covering of $\Diff^\infty_c(M)_o$ is a perfect group.
-This result is known too, see \cite{T74} and \cite{M84}.
-Thurston's proof is based on a result of Herman for the torus, see \cite{H71}, \cite{H73}.
-It also does not imply that the factors $g_i$ and $h_i$ can be chosen to depend smoothly on $f$.
+Theorem~\ref{T:main} or \ref{T:mainp} actually implies that the universal covering of $\Diff^\infty_c(M)_o$ is a perfect group.
+This result is known, too, see \cite{T74, M84}.
+Thurston's proof is based on a result of Herman for the torus \cite{H71,H73}.

+Our proof rests on Herman's result, too, but is otherwise elementary and different from Thurston's approach.
+In fact we only need Herman's result in dimension $1$, which is a more structured situation, see also \cite{yoccoz95}.

 Note that the perfectness of $\Diff^\infty_c(M)_o$ implies that this group is simple, see \cite{E70}.
-The methods used in \cite{E70} are elementary and actually work for a rather large class of groups of homeomorphisms.
+The methods used in \cite{E70} are elementary and actually work for a rather large class of homeomorphism groups.